I don’t understand WHY BrillKids is not a household name.

 The course is loosely built on the spaced-repetition method.
 New facts are introduced in the same lesson as old ones get reviewed.
 Each new fact will be repeated 2 days later, 6 days, 8 days, about 20 days, and finally about 60 days later.

 Running all of these programs takes about 25mins MAX.
 We usually do lessons in the morning during breakfast time and another in the afternoon during lunch.

 I honestly think these programs are worth every penny.
 Right now Little Reader Basic runs for about $179.
 Back when I first bought the program it was actually retailing for well over $400.
 If it still cost $400 I would still highly recommend it.

 If you are interested in purchasing any of these programs on the BrillKids website, please consider using my Coupon code: BKAFF21929 and getting a discount on your order!!

 Full disclosure: I have purchased some of the BrillKids programs, and received some to review in the past, for my honest option.
 As well I have received sponsorship from the Early Education for Every Child Foundation.
-That being said, this post is completely unbiased, and is just update on our experiences with them.
-If I had paid cash for everyone of these products, I would still have written this post.
+That being said, this post is completely unbiased and is just an update on our experiences with them.
+If I had paid cash for every one of these products, I would still have written this post.

 What to Learn More About Doman International?

 to fill out a quick form and a representative from Doman International will contact you to set a FREE 30-minute consultation.